-For any of them, you can expect to spend as little as $200 per month to a few thousand dollars per month, depending on your plan, your business size, and how extensive you need the service to be for you.
+For any of the software platforms, you can expect to spend as little as $200 per month to a few thousand dollars per month, depending on your plan, your business size, and how extensive you need the service to be for you.

 In addition to marketing automation software, we'd recommend using a customer relationship management system (CRM).
 While the HubSpot CRM is available for free, the industry-standard Salesforce ranges from $25 per user per month to $300 per user per month.

-The cost for your needs could fall anywhere along a large spectrum, so be sure to look closely at pricing information and feature listings to make sure you're getting what you need.
+The cost for your needs could fall anywhere along a large spectrum, so look closely at pricing information and feature listings to make sure you're getting what you need.